Dodges Ferry

-Dodges Ferry is a rural / residential locality in the local government area (LGA) of Sorell in the South-east LGA region of Tasmania.
-The locality is about 13 km south-east of the town of Sorell.
+Dodges Ferry is a rural town in southern Tasmania about 13 km south-east of Sorell and sitting on the northern edge of Frederick Henry Bay.
 The 2016 census recorded a population of 2467 for the state suburb of Dodges Ferry.

 History

-Dodges Ferry was gazetted as a locality in 1966.

-Located on the eastern side of the entrance to Pittwater estuary it was named after Ralph Dodge (1791-1871) who operated a ferry service across Pittwater from the 1820s.
+Located on the eastern side of the entrance to Pittwater estuary it was named after Ralph Dodge (1791-1871) who operated a ferry service across Pitt Water from the 1820s.

-Dodges Ferry has long been a popular holiday area for Tasmanians with a focus on water activities.
-With its reputation for beautiful beaches (Frederick Henry Bay,Tiger Head Beach, Red Ochre Beach, Carlton Beach, Okines Beach), safe swimming areas, fishing, boating and a popular surf beach Park beach, people flock to the area on warmer days.
+In the 1930s "Pappy" Reardon subdivided the surrounding land and it became a popular shack town, with most homeowners temporarily visiting over the holidays.
+It has a reputation for beautiful beaches (Frederick Henry Bay, Tiger Head Beach, Red Ochre Beach, Carlton Beach, Okines Beach), safe swimming areas, fishing, boating and a popular surf beach Park beach.

 Since the 1960s Dodges Ferry has had a steady influx of permanent residents, changing from a holiday shack town to a residential town with newer facilities.
 At the 2016 census, Dodges Ferry had a population of 2,467.

-Geography

-The waters of Frederick Henry Bay form the western to southern boundaries.
+Dodges Ferry was gazetted as a locality in 1966, and proclaimed a town in 1988.